NunoSempere/nunosempere.github.io/maths-prog/MachineLearningDemystified/readme.md

 It came as a surprise to me that understanding and implementing the algorithm were two completely different steps.

-## Some visualizations and findings about the dataset.
+## Some visualizations and three curious findings about the dataset.

 - Those who have 4+ children get charged less by insurance, and smoke less.
 ![](children-charge-smoking.png)